Antonio32A/blurplefier/README.rst

 =========

 Bot which converts images to different blurple shades or other colors.
+This bot is a modified fork which works on multiple servers, has the rollteam command, it doesn't have docker and it uses JSON config.
+This bot might have more bugs.

 -------
 Running
 -------

-The bot can either be run with docker-compose or using another process manager, the steps are explained below:

 First you have to create a config file with credentials, you can simply copy the ``example-config.json`` and edit it with your own values, then save it as ``config.json``.

-Afterwards you'll want to adjust the ``WORKER_COUNT`` environment variable, if using docker you can copy the ``example.env`` file, edit it and save it as ``.env``.

-To run the bot with docker see these steps:

-.. code-block :: bash

-    docker build -t blurplefy .

-    docker-compose up --scale workers=2

-To run the bot without docker you will need to install and run `Redis <https://redis.io>`_ (see `here <https://redislabs.com/blog/redis-on-windows-10/>`_ for Windows 10 instructions) as well as install all the Python requirements using ``pip install -Ur requirements.txt``.
+To run the bot you will need to install and run `Redis <https://redis.io>`_ (see `here <https://redislabs.com/blog/redis-on-windows-10/>`_ for Windows 10 instructions) as well as install all the Python requirements using ``pip install -Ur requirements.txt``.